CharlieLaver/curl-service-package/README.md

-# curl-service-plugin
+# curl service package

-A composer plugin that provides simple helpers for calling both REST and SOAP APIs in PHP.
+A composer package that provides simple helpers for calling both REST and SOAP APIs in PHP.
 The package utilizes PHP cURL in an object orientated approach.

 To install:
 ~~~
-composer require clvr7/curl-service
+composer require charlielaver/curl-service
 ~~~

 When creating an instance of cURLService there are 2 paramaters.